Mutoxicated/HYPER/devlog.md

 Fixed some weird bugs and finalized the enemy detection system (i hope lol).

 Tomorrow I will make more of the shop system and the health store and dynamite stuff.

+## Day 212

+Implemented more of the shop: you can reroll in the item shop and 3 random items will appear.
+You can buy them and their effects apply!